10 top tips to boost your chances of winning awards

 Make your entry easy to read by using short uncomplicated sentences.
 Avoid superfluous words and get to the point quickly.
 If you can (not all entry systems will allow this) break it up with bullet points and sub-headings.

-Some awards allow you to submit supporting documents.
+Some financial awards allow you to submit supporting documents.
 This can be useful, but only include items which are essential to support specific points in your application.
 No judge will thank you for sending more than is necessary.

 The judge’s view: